 The Owner covenants with the Council that where any Affordable Housing Units are transferred to a AHP, such transfer shall dispose of the Affordable Housing Unit(s):

-To an AHP;
+to an AHP;

-With vacant possession;
+with vacant possession;

-On such terms as may be agreed between the Owner and the AHP concerned;
+on such terms as may be agreed between the Owner and the AHP concerned;

-On such terms that the grant of rights of access and passage of services and other rights reasonably necessary for the beneficial enjoyment of the Affordable Housing Units;
+on such terms that the grant of rights of access and passage of services and other rights reasonably necessary for the beneficial enjoyment of the Affordable Housing Units;

-On such terms that accord with Homes England's funding requirement current at the time of construction of the Affordable Housing Units; and
+on such terms that accord with Homes England's funding requirement current at the time of construction of the Affordable Housing Units; and

-In a Serviced Condition.
+in a Serviced Condition.

 The initial Disposal of each Shared Ownership Unit allocated for Shared Ownership Housing to a person who is proposed to become an Occupier shall (unless otherwise agreed in writing by the Council) include the following terms:

-The Disposal shall not involve the sale of an equity stake of less than 5% or more than 75%; and
+the Disposal shall not involve the sale of an equity stake of less than 5% or more than 75%; and

-The rent payable under the Shared Ownership Lease shall not amount to more than 2.75% of the Market Value of the unsold equity of the relevant Shared Ownership Housing Unit.
+the rent payable under the Shared Ownership Lease shall not amount to more than 2.75% of the Market Value of the unsold equity of the relevant Shared Ownership Housing Unit.

 Chargee Release Provisions